 - 1. The student is under the direct supervision of the student's parent, legal guardian, custodian or another adult designated in advance, in writing, to the student's principal by the student's parent, legal guardian or custodian, and the superintendent or designee has authorized the student to be on district property. - 2.
 The student is enrolled in and attending an alternative school that is located within 1,000 feet of a public school in the district. - 3.
-The student resides within 1,000 feet of a public school in the district and is on the property of his or her residence.
+The student resides within 1,000 feet of a public school in the district and is on the property of the student's residence.

-If a student violates this prohibition in this section, he or she may be suspended or expelled in accordance with the offense, "Failure to Meet Conditions of Suspension, Expulsion or Other Disciplinary Consequences," listed below.
+Students who violate the prohibitions in this section may be suspended or expelled in accordance with the offense, "Failure to Meet Conditions of Suspension, Expulsion or Other Disciplinary Consequences," listed below.